drugtrends/deaths-2019-shiny/notesAllDrugs.md

 - F13.7-F13.9 – Use of sedative or hypnotics causing late onset psychosis, other mental and behavioural disorders and unspecified behavioural disorders.
 - F14.0-F14.5 – Use of cocaine causing intoxication, harmful use (abuse), dependence, withdrawal or psychosis
 - F14.7-F14.9 – Use of cocaine causing late onset psychosis, other mental and behavioural disorders and unspecified behavioural disorders.
-- F15.0-F15.5 – Use of caffeine causing intoxication, harmful use (abuse), dependence, withdrawal or psychosis
+- F15.0-F15.5 – Use of amphetamine-related causing intoxication, harmful use (abuse), dependence, withdrawal or psychosis
-- F15.7-F15.9 – Use of caffeine causing late onset psychosis, other mental and behavioural disorders and unspecified behavioural disorders.
+- F15.7-F15.9 – Use of amphetamine-related causing late onset psychosis, other mental and behavioural disorders and unspecified behavioural disorders.
 - F16.0-F16.5 – Use of hallucinogens causing intoxication, harmful use (abuse), dependence, withdrawal or psychosis
 - F16.7-F16.9 – Use of hallucinogens causing late onset psychosis, other mental and behavioural disorders and unspecified behavioural disorders.
 - F18.0-F18.5 – Use of volatile solvents causing intoxication, harmful use (abuse), dependence, withdrawal or psychosis